All the Futsal EURO finals hat-tricks

 Article body

 Four players have managed three or more goals in a game more than once.
 Meanwhile, four different matches have featured two players notching three goals or more – though only in one case were they both on the winning side.
-Those account for three of the fixtures in which a hat-trick scorer has tasted defeat, with one other treble coming in a draw.
+Those account for three of the fixtures in which a hat-trick scorer has tasted defeat, with two other trebles coming in a draw, including the 2026 third-place play-off in which France's treble scorer Ouassini Guirio ultimately lost on penalties.

-Just once has the feat been achieved in a final, when Spain's Vicentín scored four in the decider of the inaugural 1996 tournament.
-Two more have come in semis, five in quarter-finals, one in a third-place play-off and the rest in group games.
-Croatia 2012 holds the single-tournament record of five and Netherlands 2022, despite being the first 16-team finals and therefore having the most games, uniquely featured just one hat-trick.
+The feat has been achieved twice in finals, with Spain's Antonio Pérez hitting a hat-trick in the 2026 showpiece and his compatriot Vicentín scoring four in the decider of the inaugural 1996 tournament.
+Two more have come in semis, six in quarter-finals, two in a third-place play-off and the rest in group games.

 We list all the hat-trick scorers and highlight some key stats.